jscodefix/scrum-time/README.md

+# ScrumTime Code Challenge Submission
-# Submission by Jeff Sheffel (jscodefix)
+### by Jeff Sheffel (jscodefix)
 ### March 7, 2022

+This small Ruby repository solves a code challenge that involves showing blocks of time in a day that are available, when considering the working schedules for a given set of persons.
+While this initially appears to be a simple problem to solve... it is not.

 ## How to Execute
-$ ./availability.rb &lt;comma-separated-list-of-usernames&gt;
+$ ./availability.rb &lt;comma-separated-list-of-names&gt;
+- person names are contained in the users.json database file
-- unknown usernames will be ignored
+- unknown names on the command line will be ignored
+- the preexisting person block schedules are contained in the events.json database file

+### Example Execution
+$ ./availability.rb Maggie,Joe,Jordan   # refer to expected output in Instructions section below

+### Rspec Tests
 The test suite can be executed as:

 $ rspec spec/

 ## My Guiding Principles
 - solve the problem according to the rules (specified below, see Background section)
 - use a minimalist approach by not adding extra functionality, but ...
 - create a solution that is generalized and extensible (and not limited by constraints)
+- use TDD
 - use OOP
-- use TDD
 - show Ruby programming best practices

 ## Notes